tosdr/tosback-versions/Instagram/Terms of Service.md

 **Our Agreement.**

-*   Your use of music on the Service is also subject to our [Music Guidelines](https://www.facebook.com/legal/music_guidelines), and your use of our API is subject to our [Platform Policy](https://www.instagram.com/about/legal/terms/api/).
+*   Your use of music on the Service is also subject to our [Music Guidelines](https://www.facebook.com/legal/music_guidelines), and your use of our API is subject to our [Facebook Platform Terms and Developer Policies](https://developers.facebook.com/terms).
 If you use certain other features or related services, you will be provided with an opportunity to agree to additional terms that will also become a part of our agreement.
 For example, if you use payment features, you will be asked to agree to the [Community Payment Terms](https://www.facebook.com/payments_terms).
 If any of those terms conflict with this agreement, those other terms will govern.

 *   If any aspect of this agreement is unenforceable, the rest will remain in effect.